![]() |

 "Schools do not admit students based on just PSAT or SAT scores.
 High scores and grades only get you tossed in the "possible" pile.
 The final decisions depend heavily on essays, teacher recommendations and extracurricular activities."
 (Source: article in the Washington Post, April 9th, 2002).

-*Collegiate's wrestling team was originally founded by Dr. Don Pate, who is now a recently retired University of Richmond Professor that fortunately continues sharing his knowledge with Collegiate's athletic program, and favorably impacting people´s lives forever...
-Early on he received considerable help from Graylon Crisp (still at Collegiate) and later from former U. of R. standout Ted Pinnick.
+*Collegiate's wrestling team was originally founded by Dr. Don Pate, a National Wrestling Hall of Fame: Virginia Chapter member who is now a retired University of Richmond Professor that fortunately continues sharing his knowledge with the wrestling community, and favorably impacting people´s lives forever...
+Early on he received considerable help from Graylon Crisp and later from former U. of R. standout Ted Pinnick.
 Other coaches have helped the program over the years, including:

 Former Cub wrestling coaches: Andrew Stanley &